Whats My Scrap Worth?

 The PCB grade ladder

 Yards and refiners price circuit boards on a multi-tier ladder.
-Approximate ladder (per pound, current to current spreads):
+Approximate ladder, ordered from highest to lowest payout per pound:

 GradeWhat it isRelative payout